 Use apps and play games

 With the internet and smartphones, there are so many apps and other online tools you can use to learn and practice your new language.
-Try out a few so you can determine what works best for you and your lifestyle.
-And remember to play some games, too—life’s too short to be bored while you’re learning!
+FluentU is a great example of one of these apps.

 4. Change or Adapt Methods That Aren’t Working for You

 A learning tool that works for one person may not work for you.
 You may find that listening to foreign songs doesn’t really enhance your learning, or that a particular app just frustrates you more.
 That’s OK.
 Simply ditch what isn’t helping you and try something new.